Article 1: Mission, Purpose, and Objectives

 Ambassadors leadership: A lead Ambassador shall be appointed annually for a term beginning July 1.

 - The lead Ambassador shall convene the group at least two times per semester (fall and spring) to plan and execute its responsibilities.

 - The lead Ambassador shall represent the Ambassadors group at all Thrive! board meetings, or send proxy if unable to attend.

 - The lead Ambassador shall keep the group apprised of all Thrive! activities and initiatives.

 This ERG is sponsored by the University and will receive some funding through the Office of Human Resources to support specific goals and objectives, as determined by the Staff Director of Diversity & Inclusion.
 Funding to be determined annually by Human Resources.
 Membership dues, event-related fees, sponsorship, and/or fundraising efforts will be evaluated on an annual and per-event basis to supplement University funding and to optimize the opportunities available to THRIVE! members.

-THRIVE! will initiate meetings with the Staff Director of Diversity & Inclusion of the University once each year for the purpose of sharing information and affirming expectations of THRIVE!.
-Data gathered during these annual meetings will be used to assist THRIVE! in its strategic planning efforts.
-In addition to the annual meetings, THRIVE! will communicate with the steering committee on an as-needed basis throughout the year to submit proposals, secure guidance and support, and solicit feedback.
-These communications may be initiated by the President of THRIVE! or her designee and may occur in writing, in one-on-one discussions, or in formal THRIVE! board meetings.
+THRIVE! will partner with the Staff Director of Diversity & Inclusion of the University as needed for the purpose of sharing information and affirming expectations of THRIVE!.
+Data gathered during these meetings will be used to assist THRIVE! in its strategic planning efforts.
+In addition to the meetings, THRIVE! will communicate with the Advisory Board on an as-needed basis to submit proposals, secure guidance and support, and solicit feedback.
+These communications may be initiated by the President of THRIVE! or their designee and may occur in writing, in one-on-one discussions, or in formal THRIVE! board meetings.

 These bylaws may be amended at any regularly scheduled meeting of the board by a majority vote of the members present, or by mail/electronic ballot, provided the amendment has been submitted in writing at a previous meeting.